Hibiscus

 Wildlife:Attracts pollinators, provides nectar

-Environmental Value:Tropical garden centerpiece, heat tolerance
+Environmental Value:Tropical garden centerpiece, heat tolerant

 Cultural Symbolism

-Symbolic Meaning:Delicate beauty, fleeting moments, femininity
+Symbolic Meaning:Delicate beauty, fleeting nature, femininity

 Historical Background:Native to tropical regions, symbol of Hawaii